• Skip to primary navigation

 5 - Date Syrup

 When we first tried date syrup, it felt like discovering a hidden treasure.
-Date syrup is made from dates and delivers a rich, sweet flavor, full of caramel and fruity undertones.
+Date syrup is made from dates (often Medjool or Deglet Noor varieties) and delivers a rich, sweet flavor, full of caramel and fruity undertones.

 Date syrup is sweeter than jaggery, so it's best to use it sparingly.
-We use about ยฝ to โ…” cup of date syrup for every 1 cup of jaggery in recipes.
+We use about ½ to ⅔ cup of date syrup for every 1 cup of jaggery in recipes.

 6 - Molasses

-Last but definitely not least, molasses steps up to the plate as a jaggery alternative.
-This thick, dark liquid is produced from refining sugar cane or sugar beets, and it's got a flavor profile that packs a punch.
+This thick, dark liquid is produced from refining sugar cane or sugar beets (a byproduct of sugar refining), and it's got a flavor that packs a punch.

-Use a 1:1 ratio for molasses in place of jaggery.
-If you're curious about other options, check out our guide on molasses substitutes for more info.
+If you're curious about other options, check out pomegranate molasses alternatives for bright flavors for more info.

 Frequently Asked Questions